technicalrama/agro/docs/usage/basics.md

 ### Secrets

 There is a Secret that is used by Argo CD named `argocd-secret`.
 The `argocd-server` component reads this secret to obtain the admin password for authentication.
-NOTE: Upon initial deployment, the initial password for the `admin` user is stored in the `argocd-cluster` secret instead.

 This Secret is managed by the operator and should not be changed directly.